Breo Ellipta

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Throw away this medicine 6 weeks after it was opened or when the counter reads 0.

 Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.
-Use this medicine at the same time every day exactly as directed.
-Never use it more often than your doctor told you to.
+Use this medicine at the same time each day.

 This medicine is a powder that is used with its own inhaler device.
 Keep the medicine in the foil tray until you are ready to use the inhaler.